grburgess/cosmogrb/docs/notebooks/universe.md

 pop.writeto("population.h5")
 ```

-## Simulation the population with cosmogrb
+## Simulation of the population with cosmogrb

 We will use dask to handle the parallel generation of all the GRBs in the universe.
 The code can be run serially as well, but it is possible that the time will be equaivalent to the actual age of the Universe.